- What is Coverage Analysis?

 What is Coverage Analysis?

 Coverage Analysis (CA) is a financial review of a Clinical Research Study that is required to be performed pursuant to the Federal Clinical Trials Policy (also known as the National Coverage Decision (NCD310.1)).
 In brief, Coverage Analysis is a three-step process (additional info below) that evaluates whether a study meets the Federal definition of a Qualifying Clinical Trial (QCT), and evaluates whether certain study-related services may be considered Routine Costs billable to patients and/or their insurers under Federal law.
 A Coverage Analysis is often associated with development of a billing grid, a tool which facilitates compliant clinical research billing, that distinguishes financial responsibility for study-related services between study funding and patients/insurers.
-UCLA Policy 915 requires Coverage Analysis review for any clinical research study requiring UCLA Health System resources, including but not limited to any patient care costs.
+UCLA Policy 915 requires Coverage Analysis be performed for any clinical research study requiring UCLA Health System resources, including but not limited to any patient care costs.

 Coverage Analysis Review Objectives

 - Identify and document whether a study is a Qualifying Clinical Trial (QCT), as defined by Federal law, that may support billing certain study required items/services to insurance pursuant to applicable laws and regulations; and

-- Determine and document billing designations for all patient care costs required by the study.
-Billing designations for study required items/services may either be:
+- Determine and document financial responsibility for all patient care costs required by the study.
+Financial responsibility for study required items/services may either be:

 - Routine Costs that may be billed to a study participant and/or their insurer(s); or

-- Study Costs for items/services that are primarily required for research purposes that should be paid for by research funding and/or support.
+- Study Costs for items/services that are primarily required for research purposes and should be paid for by research funding and/or support.

 How Routine Costs are Determined

 The Centers for Medicare & Medicaid Services (CMS) provide guidance to help differentiate Routine Costs from Study Costs.
-National and Local Coverage Determinations, professional medical association guidance, and nationally recognized peer-reviewed publications are often utilized as resources to support Coverage Analysis billing designations.
+National and Local Coverage Determinations, professional medical association guidance, commercial drug compendia, and nationally recognized peer-reviewed publications are often utilized as resources to support Coverage Analysis billing designations.